Xrvitd/Xrvitd/README.md

 ### Hi there 👋

 I am joining The University of Hong Kong as a Ph.D. student supervised by Prof. Wenping Wang and Prof. Taku Komura.
-Before that, I was a master student at the Interdisciplinary Research Center (IRC) of Shandong University, under the supervision of Prof. Changhe Tu, Prof. Shiqing Xin and Prof. Mingyan Jiang.
-Currently, I am interning at Microsoft Research Asia (MSRA) with Dr. Hao Pan, Dr. Yang Liu and Dr. Xin Tong.
 My research interests are computer graphics, 3D vision, geometry processing and geometric learning.

 <!--
 **Xrvitd/Xrvitd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.